Joshkaki00/CarCanvas/README.md

 ## Project Overview

-This is a Senior Intensive project by Joshua Kakinuki that bridges the gap between introductory CS data structures and real-world automotive engineering.
+This is a Senior Intensive project by meself that bridges the gap between introductory CS data structures and real-world automotive engineering.
 The application shows students that the arrays, interpolation, and lookup concepts they learn in class directly impact fuel economy in modern vehicles.

 ## Tech Stack